-Families, youth and elementary students flock to our three permanent, interactive and “alive” galleries at the ROM: Hands-on Biodiversity, the Discovery Gallery and the Bat Cave.
+Families, youth and elementary students flock to our three permanent, interactive and “alive” galleries at the ROM.
 Our Hands-on galleries depend on a team of over 200 dedicated and educated volunteers to engage visitors.
 This is an excellent volunteer opportunity for people who enjoy working with children in a fast-paced fun environment.

-Volunteer Facilitators work with our visitors (mainly families and school groups), engaging them using activity stations, interactive components and Museum objects.
+Volunteers Facilitators work with our visitors (mainly families and school groups), engaging them using activity stations, interactive components and museum objects.
 This volunteer experience will provide you with valuable training and experience in communication, interpersonal skills, teaching skills and Museum education.

 For further information, visit the hands-on galleries web pages.